semanticClimate/encyclopedia/docs/transcripts/who_owns_our_knowledge.md

 ## The Problem

-The sad answer is not us.
+The sad answer: not us.
 That's if we're talking about academic publications and much associated with them.

 About 60 years ago, a decision was taken somewhere, I don't know where, that academic authors would hand over the copyright of their material to the publisher.